 The typing of pattern matching in the presence of GADTs can generate many existential types.
 When necessary, error messages refer to these existential types using compiler-generated names.
 Currently, the compiler generates these names according to the following nomenclature:

-- First, types whose name starts with a \$ are existentials. - \$Constr'a denotes an existential type introduced for the type variable 'a of the GADT constructor Constr:
+- First, types whose name starts with a \$ are existentials. - \$a denotes an existential type introduced for the type variable 'a of a GADT constructor: